TimSchopf/undercover_request/README.md

 try proxies
 SUCCESS Proxy: {'ip': '31.192.138.224', 'port': '53281'} User Agent: Mozilla/5.0 (Windows NT 6.1) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/41.0.2228.0 Safari/537.36
 ```
+## Remark

+The module tries `x` proxies and then interrupts if none of the servers is reachable to avoid an endless loop.
+If this is the case, the request can simply be restarted shortly afterwards.
+It can sometimes happen that the proxies are not reachable for a short time.